iDVB/device-browser-support/README.md

   - Design and planning for mobile first helps to focus on core content and functionality.
 - [**Graded Browser Support**](https://github.com/yui/yui3/wiki/Graded-Browser-Support#three-grades-of-support)
   - Support for Grade-C Browsers (IE6-8) is supported by device detecting for the sole purpose of providing a minimal HTML content only experience without JS, CSS or Polyfils.
-  - Support for NO-JS should be limited and should fundamentally provide users with recommendation to seek support for full site experience.
+  - Support for No-JS should be limited and should fundamentally provide users with recommendation to seek support for full site experience.
   - Security is #1.
 Even without JS (client-side validation) the servers application must ensure proper validation is performed.
 This document's position is only suggesting that the UX experience is limited to something like a [suggestion to enable JS](http://goo.gl/iv8qMc).
 - [**Progressive Enhancement**](http://alistapart.com/article/understandingprogressiveenhancement)
   - Minimize usage of Polyfills and Shims where usage should be limited to low impact support for Grade-C browsers.